tystar86/python_exercises/Tasks/data_structures.md

 ```

 #22.
->Write a Python program to create a heapsort, pushing all values onto a heap and then popping off the smallest values one at a time.
+>Write a function to create a heapsort, pushing all values onto a heap and then popping off the smallest values one at a time.

 **Expected Output:**
 ```